ashisroy/Practical_Machine_Learning/README.md

 removeIndex <- grep("timestamp|X|user_name|new_window", names(trainData))
 trainData <- trainData[, -removeIndex]

-As a result, I had a subset of HAR data set that had only ##### rows of of 54 variables.
+As a result, I had a subset of HAR data set that had only 9812 rows of of 54 variables.

+#> dim(trainData)
+#[1] 9812   54

 Then, based on the suggestion of the instructor (“… how you used cross validation”), I've used k-fold cross validation with K=4
  After setting the trainControl, I have finally used the Random Forests (rf) algorithm in the following manner: